 I grew up in a family of artists which colored my perception of art ever since I was a child.
 I quickly learned to appreciate both representational and abstract art as equally valid methods of expression.
 Later I developed a strong personal interest in surrealism.

-My near 50 year obsession with photography began with an introductory class at UNM in 1971 and I’ve been actively producing photographs ever since, having studied under Wayne Lazorik and later with Betty Hahn.
-However, having always been pulled in the two different directions of art and technology, I chose to finally pursue a career in electronics while continuing to make art to feed my creative side.
-Now retired, I feel quite fortunate to still be able to enjoy viewing, exploring, and making new art.
+My near 50 year obsession with photography began with an introductory class at UNM in 1971 and I’ve been producing photography ever since, having studied under Wayne Lazorik and later with Betty Hahn.
+However, having always been pulled in the two different directions of art and science/technology, I chose to finally pursue a career in electronics while continuing to make art to feed my creative side.

-Some of my personal favorites in the field of photography include: Man Ray, Laslo Moholy-Nage, Ralph Gibson, Olivia Parker, Paul Outerbridge, Jan Groover, Frantisek Drtikol, Jaroslav Rossler.
+Some of my personal favorites in the field of photography include: Man Ray, Laslo Moholy-Nage, Ralph Gibson, Olivia Parker, Paul Outerbridge, Jan Groover, Frantisek Drtikol, and Jaroslav Rossler.
 However, I’m also strongly attracted to many of the surrealist artists of the 1920’s – 1930’s in other forms of media as well.